ajdhole/Udacity-Vehicle-Detection-and-Tracking-P5/writeup_template.md

 #### 2 .
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
+From the positive detections I defined a heatmap function
+`heatmap[ytop_draw+ystart:ytop_draw+win_draw+ystart, xbox_left:xbox_left+win_draw ] +=1`
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: